***as 50 deaths recorded so far

-The Oyo State government said that there will no longer be street carnivals in order to ensure strict compliance and curtailment of the COVID-19 guidelines and protocols in the state, as not less than 50 deaths were recorded.
+The Oyo State government has said that there will no longer be street carnivals in order to ensure strict compliance to the COVID-19 guidelines and protocols in the state, as not less than 50 deaths were recorded.

-The Coordinator of the Oyo State Task Force on COVID-19, Prof. Temitope Alonge, gave the revelation during a press briefing to update the public on the latest development regarding the global pandemic.
+The coordinator of the Oyo State Task Force on COVID-19, Professor Temitope Alonge, gave the revelation during a press briefing to update the public on latest development regarding the global pandemic.

 He reminded the private health care providers and all individuals in the state to continue to make use of the testing centres available in all local government areas in the state.

 Professor Alonge enjoined the Oyo State Christian Association of Nigeria (CAN) to obey the national directive by advising their members to ensure that the passing over services are shelved as it was done in Lagos State.